manila/manila.github.io/README.md

 ## What is this?

-This is my website, evidence of my passion, and maybe even inspiration for your own project
-## What's going on here

-It may be unoriginal or even cliche to imitate the terminal, But I don't care dammit!
-This has been a fun project with plenty of fun problems to solve along the way.
+This is my website, evidence of my passion, and maybe even inspiration for your own project.
+It may be unoriginal or even cliche to imitate the terminal.
+But this has been a fun project with plenty of fun problems to solve along the way.

 ## Okay, Okay.
 Tell me more